 Did you know that implementing Augmented Reality (AR) in advertisements can give brands the freedom to create more engaging ads for their products?
 Tech giants like Google are already taking advantage of such new and advanced technologies.
-In fact, after some updates to the Google developer platform, ARCore, brand designers can create richer and more life-like experiences for their users.
+In fact, after some updates to the Google and Android developer platform, ARCore, brand designers can create richer and more life-like experiences for their users.
 But that’s not all.
 Google is also testing other new display ads formats for its entire network.
 So, here is a sneak peek of what to expect!

 AR Beauty Try-on for YouTube